lamotech/dkmunicipalorganisation/README.md

 #### SAML Metadata
 By clicking “**Download metadata file**”, you can download the SAML metadata required for configuration of the **User-facing System** in the KOMBIT administration portal.

+---

+## Troubleshooting
+### Tracing
+You can enabling tracing with this command

+**php occ dkmunicipalorganisation:trace-enable**

+A trace file will be created in the data directory:

+&lt;datadir&gt;/dkmunicipalorganisation.log

+You will for example be able to see the user privilege from the SAML token.

+Disable tracing again with this command

+**php occ dkmunicipalorganisation:trace-disable**

+---

+### Other useful commands

+### FetchOrganisationsCommand

+**php occ dkmunicipalorganisation:fetch-orgs**

+Will fetch the list of organisations from the integration and print them in the command window.
+The database is not changed by this command but it is useful to test the integration.

+### ShowSyncLogCommand

+**php occ dkmunicipalorganisation:show-sync-log [limit]**

+Shows the latect entries from organisation sync log.
+You can specify a limit of how many entries you want to list.
+Default is 10.

+### ValidateOrganisationsCommand

+**php occ dkmunicipalorganisation:validate-org**

+Loops through the organisations and validate that team folders and access groups exists.
+Reports a lists of any mismatches.